-Food Safety Guidelines in our Home
+Food Safety Guidelines in Our Home

 This hub, Food Safety Guidelines at Home, is my way of evaluating how I have put into practice what I learned in Food Science.
 I graduated with a degree of BS Food Technology 14 years ago.
-I have only worked for 4 years then got married.
+I only worked for 4 years then got married.
 Since then, I became a stay at home mom.
 Did that mean my education was not put into good use?
 Not at all.
 The fact is, my basic knowledge in food handling helps me everyday to provide safe food for my family.

 There are many incidence of food-borne illnesses like gastroenteritis, diarrhea, stomach cramps, dehydration that happen all the time.
 We are not just aware of this but may have also fallen victim to this on one time or another.
 From a Food Technologist's standpoint, I would like to share 5 Food Safety Guidelines that are necessary if we want to provide safe food for our families.
 As a mom, I have consciously observed these at home to protect my family from food-related sicknesses.

 Don't Get Sick - Follow the Food Safety Guidelines

 Before you go on reading this hub, I hope you would watch the animated music video above.
 It is an entertaining way of learning a thing or two about food safety.